How Long Does Caulk Take to Dry? Everything you Need to Know About Caulk Drying

 The only problem is that caulk takes quite a long time to dry (for about 24 hours or more) and you probably need to use that bathroom tub in the morning but the problem is that the caulk is just not yet dry.
 Well here are some life hacks on how to make caulk dry faster.

 For faster drying of the caulk, adding a drying catalyst to the caulk hardens the silicon in the caulk hence removing water and making it purer and more adhesive and as there is less water the caulk gets to dry faster.
+So for better and faster drying results buying a catalyst at your nearest workshop and using about two drops of the catalyst would be recommended for you.

 When buying the caulk of your choice the expiration date should be an important thing to check since if the caulk is expired it tends to take a longer time to dry and you may probably get tired of waiting for the right time to use your bathroom tub, without ruining your caulk and you probably will blame the brand for selling you a product that clearly states that it dries fast, but that is not your experience with it.